Pantera09/HTML5/README.md

 # HTML5
-Develope a website for Douglas Frey Inspections.
+Develope a blog for Douglas Frey.